Four-manifolds, geometries and knots: Circle bundles

 {\bf Remark}\qua The first three conditions and Poincar\'e duality imply that $\pi_2(M)\cong \gamma^*\pi_2(N)$, the $\mathbb{Z}[\pi]$-module with the same underlying group as $\pi_2(N)$ and with $\mathbb{Z}[\pi]$-action determined by the homomorphism $\gamma$.

 \begin{proof} Since these conditions are homotopy invariant and hold if $M$ is the total space of such a bundle, they are necessary.
 Suppose conversely that they hold.
-As $\nu$ is torsion free $N$ is the connected sum of a 3-manifold with free fundamental group and some aspherical $PD_3 $-complexes [Tu90].
+As $\nu$ is torsion-free $N$ is the connected sum of a 3-manifold with free fundamental group and some aspherical $PD_3 $-complexes \cite{[Tu90]}.
 As $\nu$ is not free there is at least one aspherical summand.
-Hence $c.d.\nu=3$ and $H_3(c_N;Z^{w_1(N)})$ is a monomorphism.
+Hence $c.d.\nu=3$ and $H_3(c_N;\mathbb{Z}^{w_1(N)})$ is a monomorphism.